nelson-n/lmForc_helpers/README.md

 Forecasts are often produced for multiple `h_ahead` horizons into the future.
 For example, a model may produce a 1-quarter ahead, 2-quarter ahead, 3-quarter ahead, and 4-quarter ahead forecast during each quarter of the year.
-In this example, a different Forecast object is needed to capture the forecasts made during each quarter.
+In this example, multiple Forecast objects are needed to capture the forecast made during each quarter.
 As per lmForc convention, one would work with these forecasts by putting them into a list.

-When working with forecasts for multiple `h_ahead` horizons into the future, there are two general formats in which the forecasts can be organized.
+When working with list of forecasts for multiple `h_ahead` horizons into the future, there are two general formats in which the forecasts can be organized.
 These two formats are: **Time Format** and **h_ahead Format**.

-### Time Format
+#### Time Format

 **Time Format** consists of a list of Forecast objects where each forecast has homogenous `origin` or `future` values.
 Each Forecast object in the list was made at the same time or contains forecasts for the same future time.
-However, the `h_ahead` forecast horizon differs within each Forecast object. **Time Format** is used to represent the case when a forecast with multiple `h_ahead` horizons is made at multiple `origin` times.
+However, the `h_ahead` forecast horizon differs within each Forecast object. **Time Format** is used to represent forecasts made at a single `origin` time for multiple `h_ahead` horizons.

 The following is an example of forecasts in **Time Format**.
-Each Forecast object represents a set of 1-quarter, 2-quarter, and 3-quarter ahead forecasts made during each quarter of 2010.
+Each Forecast object represents a set of 1-quarter, 2-quarter, and 3-quarter ahead forecasts made at a single `origin` time during each quarter of 2010.
 Note that because each Forecast object contains forecasts for multiple `h_ahead` horizons, `h_ahead` is set to `NA`.
+We place all of these forecasts into a list of Forecast objects that is in **Time Format** and assign it to `forcs_time_format`.

 ``` r
 forc1_t1 <- Forecast(